Build your SERP Similarity Tool with Python

 df_ngram.head(20).style.background_gradient()

-Beware that if you’re eager to calculate a similarity score on these sort of string-based SERP parameters, this process is the main requirement to abide by before progressing onto the next stage.
+Beware that if you’re eager to calculate a similarity score on these sorts of string-based SERP parameters, this process is the main requirement to abide by before progressing to the next stage.

 Performing some data preprocessing on our snippet corpora of words will improve the accuracy of the ultimate similarity score.